juzunoglu/dream/README.md

 complexity, but given the time, this was the best I could do.
 There could be definitely some improvements on the queries as they seem rather complex and could potentially slow the application down.
+Team solution does not really scale.
+Should've found a better way to assign users to a group based on their levels.
 Could not write unit-tests.

 # Further Possible Implementations and Why there is a websocket class